fallenby/tutils/README.md

 tutils
 ======

+Tiny utilities.

-Library of functions with some use.
+A library of functions with some use.